Sakura and Snow

 "Why would I do something like that?"

-Seishirou did smile now, a very little.
+Seishirou did smile then, a very little.
 "The plastic hospital bag in the closet."
 Poor Subaru, too polite even to rifle through his unconscious enemy's belongings.
 Turning his back on Seishirou, Subaru stalked out of the room, and Seishirou let him get away with it, that potentially fatal error.
-He listened to the near-silent sound of retreating bare footsteps, the noise of the closet door opening in the other room....
+He listened to the near-silent sounds of retreating bare footsteps, the noise of the closet door opening in the other room....

 His eyes flicked to the kitchenette window, now that he had the chance.
 It was dark outside.
-Seishirou looked at his watch, and almost couldn't believe it.
+Seishirou looked at his watch, and he almost couldn't believe it.

 He had been asleep for hours.